Swon-Jeong-finance/ERP_forward_looking/README.md

 **Sources:**

-- `monthly.csv`, `quarterly.csv`, `yearly.csv` — constructed from the publicly downloadable predictor data on [Amit Goyal's website](https://sites.google.com/view/agoyal145).
+- `monthly.csv`, `quarterly.csv`, `yearly.csv` — constructed from the publicly available predictor dataset compiled by Welch and Goyal (2008) and updated by Goyal, Welch, and Zafirov (2024).
+The original data can be obtained from the authors' distribution page.
 - `crsp_index.csv` — CRSP value-weighted market index returns.
-Restricted-access; obtain through WRDS/CRSP.
+Restricted-access; obtain through an institutional WRDS/CRSP subscription (<https://wrds-www.wharton.upenn.edu/>).

+The authors did not have any special access privileges that others would not have.

 ## Requirements